amctagg1/eleventy-starter/README.md

 ## Get Started
 Prerequisites: Node and npm.
-Dev Dependencies: Eleventy and Sass.

-Locally install eleventy and its dependencies to a node_modules folder.
+Dev dependencies to be installed: Eleventy, Sass, npm-run-all.

+1. Clone the repository
+2. cd into the project directory
+3. Install the dev dependencies listed in the package.json file into a node_modules folder

-    npm install @11ty/eleventy
+        npm install

-Run your first eleventy build to make sure it's working.

-    npx @11ty/eleventy
+4. Run the start script from package.json, which both compiles and watches sass and builds/serves eleventy

+        npm start

 ## Eleventy
 Eleventy builds a static HTML site